writetome51/get-object-copy/README.md

 # getObjectCopy(object): object

 Returns independent copy of `object` with same prototype chain.
 `object` can be class instance or literal object.
-The copy will
-contain all properties/methods, including inherited ones.

 ## Examples
 ```